- 28 Jul 2021

 Welfare of horses kept for racing

-Currently no plans to look at this specifically but Tim Parkin to update SAWC on activities of HWB and may respond in future if specific questions from the Minister in this area.
+Currently no plans to look at this specifically but may respond in future if specific questions from the minister in this area.

 Projects involving release of domestic or semi-domestic animals into a wild or partly wild setting raise various welfare concerns.
 SAWC would review these issues and provide best practice/policy advice.